-When it comes to health and well-being, the first thing that appears in most people’s heads is physical health.
-They talk about exercise, jogging, hitting the gym, etc.
+With health and well-being, the first thing that appears in most people’s heads is physical health, yet mental health matters.

 But they never really talk about their mental health.

 Mental health includes our psychological, social, and emotional well-being.

 It affects how we think, feel, and how we act in our daily lives.